-The Bluetooth $^{\ensuremath{\mathbb{R}}}$ audio system supports portable audio players with the following specifications
+The Bluetooth ${}^{\ensuremath{\mathbb{B}}}$ audio system supports portable audio players with the following specifications

-- Bluetooth[®] specifications: Ver.
+Bluetooth[®] specifications:

+Ver.
 2.0, or higher (Recommended: Ver.
-3.0+EDR or higher) - Profiles: - A2DP (Advanced Audio Distribution Profile) Ver.
+3.0+EDR or higher)

+- Profiles: - A2DP (Advanced Audio Distribution Profile) Ver.
 1.0, or higher (Recommended: Ver.
+1.2 or higher) This is a profile to transmit stereo audio or high quality sound to t

-1.2 or higher) This is a profile to transmit stereo audio or high quality sound to the multimedia system. - AVRCP (Audio/Video Remote Control Profile) Ver.
+This is a profile to transmit stereo audio or high quality sound to the multimedia system.

+• AVRCP (Audio/Video Remote Control Profile) Ver.
 1.0 or higher (Recommended: Ver.
-1.4 or higher) - This is a profile to allow remote control the A/V equipment.
+1.4 or higher)

+This is a profile to allow remote control the A/V equipment.